We have an open list and welcome requests for registration from patients living in or moving to the practice area.

 You can register by either:

-- downloading and printing a registration form to complete by hand and bring to the surgery.
-If possible, please offer proof of address by sending or taking a recent utility bill into the surgery.
+- downloading and printing a registration form to complete by hand and bringing it to the clinic.

 You will have a named, accountable doctor who is responsible for coordinating your care.
 You can still talk to or make appointments to see any of our doctors or nurses, not just your named GP.

-If you are not registered but need treatment at the surgery you will need to complete a temporary registration form.
+If you are not registered but need treatment at the clinic, you will need to complete a temporary registration form.

 You can be registered as a temporary patient for up to three months.
 This means you can be registered with our practice and remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with our practice.